Private Lender Mortgage Rates in 2024: What To Know

 Some key advantages of a private mortgage include the following:

-• Private mortgages are more accessible to those with complex ownership structures, foreign nationals, and high-net-worth individuals.
+- Private mortgages are better suited for investors with complex ownership structures, foreign nationals, and high-net-worth individuals.

 Cons of Private Mortgages

-Private mortgages can have some minor downsides as well, such as:
+Private mortgages can have some downsides as well, such as:

-• Private loans are considered commercial loans or business purpose loans.
+- Private loans are considered commercial loans or business purpose loans.
 This means that they can only be used to finance non-owner occupied properties.
-In other words, you won’t be able to use a private loan for a primary home or vacation home.
+In other words, you won’t be able to use a private loan to finance a primary home or vacation home.

 How Have Private Lender Mortgage Rates Changed in 2024?

-Recent interest rate hikes by the Federal Reserve aimed at curbing inflation has had a far-reaching impact on the global economy.
-As a result of these rate hikes in the US, other benchmark interest rates have gone up as well, such as SOFR.
-It is, therefore, not unexpected that private loan rates, which are tied to SOFR, have also increased.
+In the past two years, the Federal Reserve has taken aggressive measures to get inflation under control by imposing significant rate hikes, which had a far-reaching impact on the global economy.
+The Fed's have not raised rates since July 2023, but the benchmark rate still remains at a 23-year high as of May 2024.
+As a result of these rate hikes in the US, other benchmark interest rates haven't come down either, such as SOFR.
+It is, therefore, not unexpected that private loan rates, which are tied to SOFR, have also maintained their elevated levels.

 Current Private Lending Rates